 \section{Measurement of LYSO performance with an electron beam}

-We conducted a \SI{3}{GeV} electron beam test to evaluate whether the LYSO-based active converter satisfies the resolution requirements of the future $\meg$ experiment.
-To achieve the target resolutions of $\Delta t_\gamma < \SI{30}{ps}$ and $\Delta E_\gamma < \SI{200}{keV}$, the active converter must provide a time resolution of about \SI{40}{ps} for a single conversion particle and a light yield of at least 2500 photoelectrons for an energy deposit of \SI{10}{MeV}, as discussed in \secref{sec:DesignConcept} and \secref{sec:ConverterLYrequirement}.
-In the light yield evaluation, the simulated energy deposit of a \SI{3}{GeV} electron is \SI{2.7}{MeV} at the most probable value (MPV) of the Landau distribution, as shown in \figref{fig:EdepBeamtest}, and we therefore aimed to confirm a light yield exceeding \SI{700}{photoelectrons} in our beam test.
-Regarding the timing performance, satisfying the \SI{40}{ps} requirement with a \SI{3}{GeV} electron beam is sufficient.
-This is because such a particle deposits energy comparable to or smaller than that of a typical conversion particle re-entering the converter after being bent by the magnetic field .
-Therefore, achieving a time resolution of \SI{40}{ps} at \SI{3}{GeV} ensures adequate performance under actual operating conditions.
+We conducted a beam test using \SI{3}{GeV} electrons to evaluate whether the LYSO-based active converter satisfies the resolution requirements for the future \meg experiment.
+To achieve the target resolutions of $\Delta t_\gamma < \SI{30}{ps}$ and $\Delta E_\gamma < \SI{200}{keV}$, the active converter must provide a time resolution of approximately \SI{40}{ps} for a single conversion particle and a light yield of at least 2500 photoelectrons for an energy deposit of \SI{10}{MeV}, as discussed in \secref{sec:DesignConcept} and \secref{sec:ConverterLYrequirement}.
+The simulated energy deposit of a \SI{3}{GeV} electron is \SI{2.7}{MeV} at the most probable value (MPV) of the Landau distribution (\figref{fig:EdepBeamtest}).
+We therefore aimed to confirm a light yield exceeding 700 photoelectrons in this beam test, which scales to the requirement at \SI{10}{MeV}.
+Regarding the timing performance, achieving the \SI{40}{ps} requirement with the \SI{3}{GeV} electron beam is considered sufficient.
+This is because such a particle deposits an amount of energy comparable to, or smaller than, that of a typical conversion particle re-entering the converter after being bent by the magnetic field.
+Therefore, demonstrating a time resolution of \SI{40}{ps} at \SI{3}{GeV} ensures adequate performance under actual operating conditions.